Guowang Miao

-Guowang Miao is an associate professor at KTH Royal Institute of Technology, Sweden, working on design and optimization of wireless communications and networking and the author of Fundamentals of Mobile Data Networks and Energy and Spectrum Efficient Wireless Network Design.
+Guowang Miao is a system engineer and researcher focusing on next-generation mobile Internet and wireless systems.
+He researches primarily the design, signal processing, and optimization of cloud platforms and networking systems.
+He is the author of Fundamentals of Mobile Data Networks and Energy and Spectrum Efficient Wireless Network Design.

 Education

 Guowang Miao received his bachelor's degree from Tsinghua University and his master's degree and Ph.D. from Georgia Institute of Technology, Atlanta.